CHAPTER 3: 1978

 Part Three: Bob, 1989-1998.

 Our housekeeper had also cleaned several local physician offices.
-I spread the numerous syringes, medications and assorted paraphernalia I used to boost both Bob’s red and blood cell count on the table in the dressing room and explained what they were to her.
+I spread the numerous syringes, medications and assorted paraphernalia I used to boost both Bob’s red and white blood cell count on the table in the dressing room and explained what they were to her.
 When she did not come to work the next scheduled day, I called to inquire why.
 She said that her religion would not allow her to work in a house where there was AIDS.

 “But you clean an HIV physician’s office,” I said confused.